 - Underground storm drain lift station vault with electric, duplex 10 horsepower (HP) ejector pumps (final size/capacity of vault to be determined); - Lift station sump pit; - Natural gas-powered emergency generator within an approximately 2.5-foot tall, 8-square-foot screened enclosure (location to be determined); - 60-inch underground storm drain line with $\pm 10,600$ cubic feet storage capacity; - Six storm drain manholes on the subject property for access to 60-inch storm drain line; - 6-inch underground force main line on the subject property; - One private storm drain manhole and transition force main on the subject property to connect to gravity storm drain in County right-of-way; - New, 12-inch storm drain pipe located within the Alves Lane right-of-way extending ±450 linear feet northwest to tie-in to the existing storm drain drain inlet (SDDI) on Alves Lane. - 9.
 Surrounding Land Uses and Setting: The project site consists of two, vacant parcels approximately 3.81 acres in area, located along the northern boundary of Alves Lane approximately 700 feet east of Virginia Drive and approximately 950 feet west of Chadwick Lane.

-The California Delta Highway, also known as State Route 4 (SR-4), is approximately 100 feet south of the project site.
 The project site has a natural downward slope to the north with existing elevations ranging from approximately 119 feet to 130 feet above sea level for an average 5% slope gradient.
-Areas of the lot with the greatest slope are those immediately adjacent to Alves

-Lane, ranging between a 6% and 16% slope gradient.
+Areas of the lot with the greatest slope are those immediately adjacent to Alves Lane, ranging between a 6% and 16% slope gradient.
 The lot is currently devoid of trees or any significant vegetation.

 The subject property is located within a developed, urban area of Bay Point, in unincorporated Contra Costa County.
 Existing land uses in the vicinity consist of medium-density single-family residential development and related uses such as churches, schools, and commercial uses nearby to the west, east, and north.
-The Contra Costa Canal (Canal) is north of and adjacent to the project site.
-The Canal is an engineered, raw-water aqueduct that was constructed in the 1930s to divert surface water from the Sacramento-San Joaquin Delta to Contra Costa Water District (CCWD) water treatment plants, local water agencies, and other East Bay cities for agricultural, industrial, and municipal uses.

-and the California Delta Highway, also known as State Route 4 (SR-4), is approximately 100 feet south of the project site.
+The Contra Costa Canal is north of and adjacent to the project site and the California Delta Highway, also known as State Route 4 (SR-4), is approximately 100 feet south of the project site.
 The subject property is within the Pittsburg/Bay Point BART Station Area Specific Plan area and is located approximately 800 feet northwest of the BART station.
 The Delta de Anza Regional Trail is located north of the subject property and a connection to the trail at Bailey Road is approximately 1/2-mile walking or cycling distance.
 The subject property fronts Alves Lane, a 2-lane road with existing curbs, sidewalks, and storm drain improvements to the east of the property.

-- 10. Other public agencies whose approval may be required (e.g., permits, financing, approval, or participation agreement).
-Please be advised that this may not be an exhaustive list and that approval may be required from other public agencies not listed here: - Contra Costa County Public Works Department - Contra Costa County Building Inspection Division - Contra Costa County Fire Protection District - Contra Costa County Health Services Department, Environmental Health Division - Contra Costa Water District - Golden State Water Company - Delta Diablo Sanitary District - Caltrans - California Department of Fish & Wildlife - U.S. Bureau of Reclamation - 11.
-Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
+10. Other public agencies whose approval may be required (e.g., permits, financing, approval, or participation agreement).
+Please be advised that this may not be an exhaustive list and that approval may be required from other public agencies not listed here:

+- Contra Costa County Public Works Department

+- Contra Costa County Building Inspection Division

+- Contra Costa County Fire Protection District

+- Contra Costa County Health Services Department, Environmental Health Division

+- Golden State Water Company

+- Delta Diablo Sanitary District

+- Caltrans

+- California Department of Fish & Wildlife

+- U.S. Bureau of Reclamation

+11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, has consultation begun?